Our social programs are created by and for members.

 COVID-19 Update for Social Programs

-May 18th, 2022 – Our social programs are all fully open and in-person at our NE Portland, Oregon City, Canby, and Sandy locations.
+May 18th, 2022 – Our social programs are all fully open and in-person at our NE Portland location.
 We continue to promote safety by encouraging mask wearing and COVID-19 vaccination.

-Free To Be Me’s Bliss Garden is also starting to grow and we have a fun season ahead with community events and work parties.
+Free To Be Me’s Bliss Garden grows food all year long.
 Please email firstname.lastname@example.org to get involved!

 Virtual & In-Person Social Programs

 In response to COVID-19, we are providing participants with Virtual Social Program Groups through Zoom.
-These groups are provided alongside In-Person groups (scroll down for hours of operation).
+These groups are provided alongside In-Person groups.
 Anyone is free to join our Zoom groups.

 If you are unfamiliar with Zoom, or don’t know how to use it, or don’t even know where to find it, you can contact us at the email below.
 We always welcome feedback and ideas that participants would like to see on our social programs calendar.
 If you would like to contribute to building the calendar, please email email@example.com